 - Tanginess part two: Another great way of achieving this light acidity is by adding a little white vinegar or apple cider vinegar, however also lemon juice works well.
 Most times, when going for a more tangy option, it is best to exclude the mustard, so as not to have too many strong flavors in the same recipe.

-- Red onions: should raw red onions be too strong for your liking, you can either soak them once chopped in some cold water for about ten minutes.
-You can also substitute them for some green onions, spring onions, or scallions.
+- Red onions: should raw red onions be too strong for your liking, you can soak them once chopped in cold water for about ten minutes.
+You can substitute them for some green, spring, or scallions.

 - Celery Seed Powder or Whole: These have a great earthy, savory, and bitter taste and can be added to the potato salad as an alternative to other flavorings.
 Many traditional recipes include it.